Marie Earle

 See also: Electrolysis

-Marie Earle also used vibro massage to treat wrinkles and applied galvanic currents to revitalise tired eyes and strengthen facial muscles.
+Marie Earle also used vibro massage to treat wrinkles and applied electric currents to revitalise tired eyes and strengthen facial muscles.

 [E]lectric and vibro treatment is unsurpassed for giving firmness to relaxed muscles and tissue, natural freshness can be imparted to the complexion by it in a manner hitherto unknown, no matter how sallow, discoloured, or neglected the skin may be.